 To generate demand for our current and planned products, we will need to educate physicians and other health care professionals on the clinical utility, benefits and value of the tests we provide through published papers, presentations at scientific conferences, educational programs and one-on-one education sessions by members of our sales force.
-In addition, we will need support of hospital administrators that the clinical and economic utility of our products justifies payment for the device and consumables at adequate pricing levels.
+In addition, we will need support of physicians, hospital administrators, patients, healthcare payors and others in the medical community that the clinical and economic utility of our products justifies payment for DCCR at adequate pricing levels.
 We need to hire additional commercial, scientific, technical and other personnel to support this process.